arnaudmeauzoone/build_debian_arm/README.md

 I hope it will help people to understant how debian work on arm

-This script will build the debian jessie distribution which will will run on the android kernel.
+This script will build the debian jessie distribution which will will run on top of the android kernel.
 This script doesn't recompile the kernel (for now :) )

 The first script need to be run on your computer and will build a tar.bz2 file